dsheperd/SIEM-Homelab/README.md

          Number of lines before row: 0
          Search Key: network

-   > 💡Allow 30 minutes for the watchlist to fully import, there should be a total of roughly 54,000 rows.
+   > 💡 Allow 30 minutes for the watchlist to fully import, there should be a total of roughly 54,000 rows.
    >
    > In real life, this location data would come from a live source or it would be updated automatically on the back end by your service provider.